Use of Common Genetic Variants (Single Nucleotide Polymorphisms) to Predict Risk of Non-familial Breast Cancer

 Clinical Genetic Tests

 Two companies currently offer risk assessment based on SNP panel testing and clinical information.
 Neither is provided as a DTC test.
-Both are listed in the Genetic Testing Registry of the National Center for Biotechnology Information.
+Only BREVAGen® is currently listed in the Genetic Testing Registry of the National Center for Biotechnology Information.

-The OncoVue® Breast Cancer Risk Test (InterGenetics™ Inc., Oklahoma City, OK) is a proprietary test that evaluates multiple, low-risk SNPs associated with breast cancer.
+The OncoVue® Breast Cancer Risk Test (InterGenetics, Oklahoma City, OK) is a proprietary test that evaluates multiple, low-risk SNPs associated with breast cancer.
 Results are combined with personal history measures to determine breast cancer risk at different times during adulthood.
-The test does not detect known high-risk genetic factors such as BRCA mutations (associated with hereditary breast and ovarian cancer, see Related Policies).
+The test does not detect known high-risk genetic factors such as BRCA mutations associated with hereditary breast and ovarian cancer, (see Related Policies).
 OncoVue® synthesizes various genetic and medical history risk measures into a personalized single-risk estimate for premenopause, perimenopause, and postmenopause for each patient, with comparison to the average population risk at each of these life stages.
-The test is stated to be “an aid in the qualitative assessment of breast cancer risk…not intended as a stand-alone test for the determination of breast cancer risk in women.”(3)

 For women without a strong family history of breast cancer and at average risk before testing, OncoVue® purports to estimate a woman’s individual risk and place her in standard-, moderate-, or high-risk groups.
-The results are intended to help a woman and her physician decide if more frequent exams and/or more sophisticated surveillance techniques are indicated.
-For women already known to be at high risk based on a family history consistent with hereditary breast cancer, the test is represented as having added value by indicating greater or lesser risk at different life stages.
+Results are intended to help a woman and her physician decide if more frequent exams and/or more sophisticated surveillance techniques are indicated.

-Phenogen Sciences maintains on its website a list of physicians who have been trained to use BREVAGen™.
-As of March 2014, more than 100 participating centers in 19 states were listed on the company website.
+Phenogen Sciences maintains on its website a list of physicians who have been trained to use BREVAGenplus®.
+As of March 2015, BREVAGenplus® is available in all states except New York.
+(BREVAGen® is available in New York.)

 No SNP-based test to predict breast cancer risk has been approved or cleared by FDA.
 These tests are offered as laboratory-developed tests under the Clinical Laboratory Improvement Amendments (CLIA) licensed laboratories.
 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratories offering such tests as a clinical service must meet general regulatory standards of CLIA and must be licensed by CLIA for high-complexity testing.